stevemorris/stock-returns/README.md

 A Ruby gem that calculates investment returns on individual US stocks.

-Returns are adjusted for splits and dividends (except when using the optional arguments, for now).
+Returns are adjusted for splits and dividends, except when calling the gem with the optional arguments.

-Note: this is an Alpha version

-## Installation and Usage
+## Installation

 Clone the repo from GitHub and then build and install the gem locally:

     $ git clone git@github.com:stevemorris/stock-returns.git
     $ gem build stock-returns.gemspec
-    $ gem install stock-returns-0.0.3.gem
+    $ gem install stock-returns-0.0.5.gem

-Require the gem from your Ruby program or from IRB, and then call it:
+## Usage and examples

+    StockReturns.calculate(stock_symbol, purchase_date, options = {})

+To see what your return would have been if you had bought Apple stock on the day of the iPod 1 announcement and held it to today, create and run the following Ruby program:

     require 'stock-returns'
+    require 'date'

-    StockReturns.calculate('AAPL', '2001-10-23')
+    StockReturns.calculate('AAPL', Date.parse('2001-10-23'))

-[The example above shows you what your investment return would have been if you had bought Apple stock on the day of the iPod 1 announcement and held it to today.]
+Below is an alternate version of the program above using a *StockReturns::Engine* object:

+    require 'stock-returns'
+    require 'date'

+    stock_returns = StockReturns::Engine.new('AAPL', Date.parse('2001-10-23'))
+    stock_returns.calculate

+Below is an example program using the common optional arguments:

+    require 'stock-returns'
+    require 'date'
+    require 'money'

+    StockReturns.calculate('AAPL', Date.parse('2011-1-3'), purchase_price: Money.parse(329.57), sell_date: Date.parse('2011-9-1'), sell_price: Money.parse(381.03))

+## Required arguments to *calculate* method

+### stock_symbol

+String object, example:

+    'GOOG'

+### purchase_date

+Date object, example:

+    Date.parse('2010-12-30')

+## Optional arguments to *calculate* method

+### purchase_price: purchaseprice

+Money object from the Ruby Money gem, example:

+    purchase_price: Money.parse('12.34')

+### sell_date: selldate

+Date object, example:

+    sell_date: Date.parse('2010-12-30')

+### sell_price: sellprice

+Money object from the Ruby Money gem, example:

+    sell_price: Money.parse('12.34')

+### data_source: datasource

+Module object (see *Defining a custom data source* below), example:

+    data_source: StockReturns::MyDataSource

+## Return object from *calculate* method

-The StockReturns.calculate method returns a hash containing the total return and the annualized return.
+The *calculate* method returns a hash object containing the total return and annualized return calculated by the gem.
+For example:

-## Required and Optional Arguments

-    StockReturns.calculate(stock_symbol, purchase_date, options = {})

-Required: *stock_symbol*

-Required: *purchase_date* [format: 'yyyy-mm-dd']

-Optional: *purchase_price: $$.cc* [if not provided, defaults to the closing price on the purchase date]

-    purchase_price: 12.34

-Optional: *sell_date: 'yyyy-mm-dd'* [if not provided, defaults to the most recent closing date]

-    sell_date: '2011-09-01'

-Optional: *sell_price: $$.cc*  [if not provided, defaults to the closing price on the sell date]

-    sell_price: 23.45

-Example with optional arguments:

-    StockReturns.calculate('AAPL', '2011-1-3', purchase_price: 329.57, sell_date: '2011-9-1', sell_price: 381.03)
+    {:total_return=>"50.00%", :annualized_return=>"5.88%"}

-## Command Line Interface
+## Command line interface

 The gem can also be run from the command line by executing the *stock-returns* program.